 Resist the temptation to approach a loon nest, either from shore or by boat.
 A nesting loon that is disturbed may abandon the nest for a long period of time leaving her eggs or chicks vulnerable to a predator.
 Enjoy the loons from a distance using binoculars.

-Amazon Associates Disclosure - Judith Ramsey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
-Thank you for supporting this site so I can continue to bring you Visit Minnesota.
+Amazon Associates Disclosure - We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.